piechartssuck/courses/content/syllabus/index.md

 ### *Is the course content difficult?*

 You’ve probably heard an answer like this before: *At times some of the material can be dense.* Well that isn’t much of a response.
 Difficulty is not the issue here since as humans with differing educational background, we will have strengths in some areas more than others.
 Instead the question is can you identify areas that need strengthened and communicate them?
-If you can, then you have a good shot at succeeding in this class.
+If you can, then you have a good shot at succeeding in this class

-### *Is there a lot of theory?*
+### *Is R difficult?*

-Evaluation is a practice based field so much of what you will come across will align with that notion.
-With that said, while I have tried to get limit theory, there are a few times where it is needed.
+Learning R can be especially challenging at first—it’s akin to learning a new language like Spanish or even mathematics.
+Even experienced R users get frustrated…and so much so that some of us have swear jars.
+However as silly as it sounds one of the best feelings is to overcome a roadblock.
+With that said, if you find yourself getting irritated, try the following: take a break, go let some frustration out, sleep, discuss with a peer, etc. If you are at your limit, take a few breaths and contact me!

-### *What if I’m a Visual/Aural/Read-write/Kinesthetic learner?*
+### *What if I’m a Visual/Aural/Read-write/Kinesthetic learner…*

-You’re not one or even any of those.
+You’re not one of those or even any of those.
 There’s not one accepted study that supports one type of learning style over another.
 In fact, there aren’t even any studies that support these four classifications either.
-You learn the best using multiple approaches which is why there is both a [Readings](/readings/) and [Extras](/extras/) section.
-At one time I denoted multiple papers to support this, but many of the sources I listed were also cited in this fantastic video:
+You learn the best using multiple approaches.
+At one time I denoted multiple papers to support this, but recently a fantastic video was released and many of the sources I listed were also cited so enjoy this instead:

 <center>
 <iframe src="https://www.youtube.com/embed/rhgwIhB58PA" width="640" height="360" frameborder="0" allow="fullscreen" style="display: block; margin: 0 auto 1rem;">